CCT Learning Goals

 Students must demonstrate competence in moving between theory and practice as they complete their individual and group projects.
 They use evidence to expose limits and explore new opportunities for the development of theories.
 The student journal gnovis regularly publishes this work.

 Students learn to employ methods conducive to studying established and emerging communication technologies.
 They have the opportunity to learn a variety of quantitative and qualitative approaches that are applicable across disciplines.
 These include statistical methods, survey research, content analysis, interview techniques, focus groups, participant observation, archival research, social network analysis, case studies, discourse analysis, hermeneutics, semiotics, media sociology techniques, digital story-telling, ethnography, experimental design, new/digital media studies techniques, and more.
 They break new ground by exploring and developing new methodologies for analyzing communications phenomena that make use of digital technologies.

 Students are required to pass at least one methodology course that is consistent with their plan of study.
 Learning in methods is demonstrated by the ability to choose methods appropriate to a research problem and to conduct research according to the norms and practices of the particular methodological tradition.

-Students are assessed in individual courses based on the relevant criteria for the subject matter as well as their ability to draw cross-disciplinary inferences.
+They are assessed in individual courses based on the relevant criteria for the subject matter as well as their ability to draw cross-disciplinary inferences.
 Some students write an extended thesis concentrating on a specific topic; the thesis is evaluated on the importance of its scholarly contribution, the integrity of the research, its creative acumen, and its interdisciplinary perspective.
 Other students take CCTP 850: Digital Presence and Strategic Persuasion, where they develop a digital portfolio.
 They organize what they have learned from their CCT courses, projects, and internships in light of personal goals and the needs of industries they seek to enter; they are assessed on the connections they show between specific academic and professional objectives.